PRIOR TO TRAINING

 What if I can not make one of the session dates?

 Faculty is devoting 100% of their time, and it is required the student do as well.
 Students should plan ahead accordingly to make 100% of all session times.
-Absence is discouraged, as the student is responsible for any missed hours and will have to pay extra out-of-pocket for private sessions to make-up the difference.
+Absence is discouraged, as the student is responsible to make up any missed hours with a later teacher training.

 Will I have any free time during the training intensives?

-While weekends and intensives are mentally, physically, and spiritually challenging, they are also a personal, social and enjoyable time.
+While weekends and intensives are mentally, physically, and spiritually challenging, they are also a personal, social and enjoyable time for the training group.
 For one to give and receive at their highest level, we recommend free time during intensives be spent re-charging and relaxing as much as possible.

 What is the final certification process?

-For the 500 training, a final certification process includes class evaluations of other yoga styles, a yoga scripture comparison paper, yoga philosophy paper, and video taping evaluation of teaching, reviewed by the student and program leaders.
+For the 300 hour training, a final certification process includes class evaluations of other yoga styles, a yoga scripture comparison paper, yoga philosophy paper, a video taping evaluation of teaching, and the completion of your yoga research paper.

-How much time do I have to complete my final exam/requirements?
+How much time do I have to complete my final requirements?